Describe the two types of hormone receptors

 Hormones cause cellular changes by binding to receptors on target cells.
 The number of receptors on a target cell can increase or decrease in response to hormone activity.
 Hormones can affect cells directly through intracellular hormone receptors or indirectly through plasma membrane hormone receptors.

 - Explain how hormones work

-- Discuss the role of different types of hormone receptors
+- Describe the structure and function of intracellular hormone receptors

 Hormones mediate changes in target cells by binding to specific hormone receptors.
 In this way, even though hormones circulate throughout the body and come into contact with many different cell types, they only affect cells that possess the necessary receptors.
 Receptors for a specific hormone may be found on many different cells or may be limited to a small number of specialized cells.
 For example, thyroid hormones act on many different tissue types, stimulating metabolic activity throughout the body.
 Cells can have many receptors for the same hormone but often also possess receptors for different types of hormones.
 The number of receptors that respond to a hormone determines the cell’s sensitivity to that hormone, and the resulting cellular response.
 Additionally, the number of receptors that respond to a hormone can change over time, resulting in increased or decreased cell sensitivity.
 In up-regulation, the number of receptors increases in response to rising hormone levels, making the cell more sensitive to the hormone and allowing for more cellular activity.
 When the number of receptors decreases in response to rising hormone levels, called down-regulation, cellular activity is reduced.